Key for Growing a Business: The Client Is Always Right!

-Yet, so many places still fail to educate their frontline personnel to use customer feedback constructively, rather than neglect it or, even worse, take it personally and transform the table chat into an “I’m right – you’re wrong” dispute.
+Yet, so many businesses still fail to educate their frontline personnel to use customer feedback constructively, rather than neglect it or, even worse, take it personally and transform an apparent innocent discussion into an “I’m right – you’re wrong” dispute.

-In the hospitality industry, just like any other sector, the customer is always right.
-This simply means that, even when your guests are technically wrong (as they often may be), your staff should still acknowledge their opinion and do their best to deliver to expectations, or at least communicate in a specific way that their requests are taken into consideration.
+What does it mean that the customer is always right? it means that, even when clients are technically wrong (as they often may be), your employees should still acknowledge their opinion and do their best to deliver to expectations or at least communicate in a specific way that their requests are taken into consideration.

-It might be true that the client had the same fruit cake the previous time she was in the restaurant, but if she says that the previous time it was sweeter this simply means that she is looking for a different tasting experience and indirectly asks for a suggestion.
-Your waiter’s job is to satisfy this new sweet craving by recommending another cake, rather than enlighten the client about what she really had the previous time.
-This is a simple way to stay focused on the opportunity (up sale), and avoid a dispute.
+For example, for a restaurant, it might be true that the client had the same fruitcake the previous time she was there, but if she says that the previous time it was sweeter.
+This simply means that she is looking for a different tasting experience and she is indirectly asking for a suggestion.
+The waiter’s job is to satisfy this new sweet craving by recommending another cake, rather than enlighten the client about what she really had the previous time.
+This is a simple way to stay focused on the opportunity (up sale) and avoid a dispute.

-Shrugging off an unreasonable complaint is bad business for your bar or restaurant: your wait staff gets used to shrugging off complaints (unreasonable and reasonable), your customers won’t return to your premises and the ones that still want your special treat of the day won’t go into “feedback-giving-mode”, anticipating an unfriendly response.
-Unsurprisingly, the best waiter is not the one that is always right but the one who knows how to receive, respond to and help managers use customer feedback to improve your services.
+Shrugging off an unreasonable complaint is bad for your business: your staff gets used to shrugging off complaints (unreasonable and reasonable), your customers won’t return to your premises and the ones that still want your special treat won’t go into “feedback-giving-mode”, anticipating an unfriendly response.
+Unsurprisingly, the best server is not the one that is always right but the one who knows how to receive, respond to and help managers use customer feedback to improve your services.

 Acknowledging your clients even when they’re wrong doesn’t mean you are living a lie.
 It simply means that you are truthful to your foremost objective: being successful in a customer-centered business.

 If you want to train your employees to communicate better amongst themselves and with your clients so everyone is happy and more fulfilled, this training may be for you.